 With this gesture, Charlotte is agreeing to leave.

 The handkerchief, resonating between the two instances of its appearance, has a similar effect to modulation in music, as a similarity or sameness altered by its context.
 A correspondence underpinned by the notion that this scene is ‘the end of the movement.’
 This passage is synecdochical for the wider scheme of repetitions that flow through the whole novel, motifs which centre on suicide, death, and madness: ‘The roots of a family tree gnawed at by evil.’

-At its heart though, this novel is conversation between artists, between Salomon and Foenkinos.
-It is a conversation about art, about what it is to produce art, about why we produce art, and, inevitably therefore, it is also about life, and one life in particular.
+At its heart though, this novel is a conversation between artists, between Salomon and Foenkinos.
+It is a conversation about art, about what it is to produce art, and about why we produce art.

 Charlotte’s voice in this novel is captivating in its youthful wisdom, maturing as we follow her through her teenage years, and into her twenties.
 Cocooned within her artistic pursuits, Charlotte is never far from the tragedy and madness that has plagued her family, or from the growing dangers of Nazi rule that would eventually lead to her death.
 Yet her story is not led by melancholy or fear, but by the one weapon Charlotte used against both: her art.